Controversies surrounding the Legion of Christ: Formal denunciation of Maciel by the Vatican

 In 2010 The Vatican named a delegate to review the Legionaries of Christ following revelations that the order's founder is suspected of abuse of minors and fathered at least three children.
 In a statement, the Vatican denounced the Rev. Marciel Maciel for creating a "system of power" that enabled him to lead an "immoral" double life "devoid of scruples and authentic religious sentiment."
 The Vatican issued the statement after Pope Benedict XVI met with five bishops who investigated the Legion to determine its future.
 The Vatican statement was remarkable in its tough denunciation of Maciel's crimes and deception.

 The "very serious and objectively immoral acts" of Fr.
 Marcial Maciel which were "confirmed by incontrovertible testimonies" represent "true crimes and manifest a life without scruples or authentic religious sentiment," the Vatican said.
 The Vatican said Fr.
 Marcial Maciel created a "mechanism of defense" around himself to shield him from accusations of abuse.
 "It made him untouchable," the Vatican said.
 The statement decried "the lamentable disgracing and expulsion of those who doubted" Maciel's virtue.
 Actions taken by the current Legion leadership will be scrutinized; but no specific sanctions were mentioned.
 The Vatican acknowledged the "hardships" faced by Maciel's accusers through the years when they were ostracized or ridiculed, and commended their "courage and perseverance to demand the truth."

-As a result of the visitation, Benedict XVI named Archbishop (now Cardinal) Velasio De Paolis as the Papal Delegate to oversee the Legion and its governance, and review the constitutions on July 9, 2010.
+As a result of the visitation, Benedict XVI named Archbishop (later Cardinal) Velasio De Paolis as the Papal Delegate to oversee the Legion and its governance, and review the constitutions on July 9, 2010.